randomwalk94/academic-kickstart/content/resources.md

 ## Tutorials/Tricks/Tips

 {{% alert note %}}
 Here are several useful tools and tips that I have been using for work to improve productivity or something that is just interesting and necessary to know.
+Click on each to go to the associated blog post where I can write more.
 {{% /alert %}}

 ## Links
 (the links are in no order; just for my own convenience to retrieve later)

 #### Blogs/Personal Websites
-[Adit Deshpande](https://adeshpande3.github.io/adeshpande3.github.io/) (a great resource for AI)
+[Adit Deshpande](https://adeshpande3.github.io/adeshpande3.github.io/) (a great resource for AI tutorials)
 [Jürgen Schmidhuber](http://people.idsia.ch/~juergen/) (a figure in AI)